Does Motor Oil Go Bad If Unopened

 If you’re a car owner, you know that motor oil is essential for keeping your engine running properly.
 But what happens if you have a brand new bottle of motor oil that you never open?
 Does it go bad over time?

 The short answer is yes, motor oil can go bad if it’s left unopened.
 However, it won’t go bad immediately – it can last for years without being used.
-The main reason why motor oil goes bad over time is because of oxidation.
+The main reason why motor oil goes bad over time is oxidation.

 Does Oil Go Bad If Not Opened?